 Do you often find yourself in the middle of a dilemma, while discussing which protein source to turn to for maximum benefit?
-If you have been looking at the protein options in the market, you might have come across several products that are either classed under Whey Protein or Mass Gainer.
+If you have been looking at the protein options in the market, you might have come across several products that are either classed under Whey Protein vs. Mass Gainers.
 While both are known for their roles in helping build muscles, which one is best suited for you when it comes to whey protein vs. mass gainers.

 Here we revise all that we know about the difference separating Whey Protein and Mass Gainer Protein.

 Whey Protein vs. Mass Gainers – What is Whey Protein?

 Whey Protein is widely known to be acquired when milk is processed (such as during making of cheese).
-Whey, as it is identified is the purest form of protein you can get from milk, which is further classified into Whey concentrate, Whey Isolate and Whey Hydrosylate- based on the difference in the protein content.
+Whey, as it is identified, is the purest form of protein you can get from milk, which is further classified into Whey concentrate, Whey Isolate and Whey Hydrolysate- based on the difference in the protein content.

 If you check the label for a Whey Protein product for nutrition facts, you will find that it has maximum amount of protein and few to zero amount of carbs and fat (depending on what it is classified as).